 Program Development and Improvement: These projects should increase the relevance of technician education to modern practices and assure an increased number of students with an enhanced STEM theoretical understanding and technical skills and competencies entering the high performance workplace.
 Proposed activities should produce a coherent sequence of classes, laboratories, and work-based educational experiences that revitalize the learning environment, course content and technical experiences for students preparing to be science and engineering technicians.
 Employers must be committed partners, and the resulting program should constitute a model that could be disseminated broadly.
 The program should lead students to an appropriate associate degree or specific occupational competency or certification, provide business and industry and public sector agencies with a larger pool of skilled technicians, and support student recruitment, retention, and completion of programs.
-The PI should articulate clear project goals and objectives, and the evaluative activities should be tied to the quals and objectives.
+The PI should articulate clear project goals and objectives, and evaluative activities should be tied to the goals, objectives, and activities.
+It is expected that data on student completion and initial job placement will be gathered and reported on in annual and final reports.
+Programs for the development of baccalaureate degree programs or that focus solely on pathways to baccalaureate degrees are not eligible.